-Azlo Bank Review: Simple, Free Small-Business Checking
+Azlo Bank Review: Simple, Free Small-Business Checking for Freelancers

 One business’s favorite bank is another business’s nightmare—at least when it comes to Azlo.
 Some business owners will love its fee-free checking and its totally online operations.
 Other business owners will hate that they can’t write checks or get anything but a simple checking account.